lvcabral/retaliate64/README.md

 ![Retaliate Screens](http://lvcabral.com/images/C64/retaliate03-500x420.gif)

 ## Introduction
-After developing remakes of classic 8bit games (Prince of Persia, Lode Runner, Donkey Kong) to the Roku platform (streaming box/TV OS)
+After developing remakes of classic 8bit games (Prince of Persia, Lode Runner, Donkey Kong, Moon Patrol) to the Roku platform (streaming box/TV OS)
 I decided to work the other way around, this time, developing for the [Commodore 64 computer](https://en.wikipedia.org/wiki/Commodore_64) a version of one of the most successful games for Roku, the arcade-style space shooter [Retaliate](https://channelstore.roku.com/details/53540/retaliate).